Using Rain as a Resource

 West Side Flats - Greenway

 The master plan for West Side Flats, a 40-acre brownfield site just across the Mississippi River from downtown, proposes creating a scenic greenway that would serve as both stormwater infrastructure and public open space.
 The 1,450-foot, six-acre greenway of plants and trees irrigated by stormwater would snake through the development.
-The greenway would help naturally clean and filter the water before it empties into the Mississippi.
+The greenway would help clean and filter the water before it is conveyed into the Mississippi River.

 The Snelling-Midway development, which includes a new professional soccer stadium and the coordinated redevelopment of the nearby Midway Shopping Center, provides opportunities to incorporate shared rainwater treatment features as amenities for the new urban village.